 Eduardo Kobra's works are created using the design of a methodical grid of squares and exemplary shading and spinning effects to complete massive-scale portraits on top of buildings.
 The contrast between the colorfulness of his works and the setting in which the works are located creates an interesting and attention-grabbing urban contrast.
 Eduardo Kobra's cunning use of brushes and spray cans brings to life famous figures from the past, emphasizing their true nature and beauty.
 Even when his works are in black and white, they are breathtaking when some of them are placed against the background of his checkered and colorful kaleidoscope..

-His successful career has led him to paint in various countries around the world such as: USA, Mexico, Netherlands, Spain, Portugal, Germany, Italy, Sweden, Poland, Netherlands, Russia, Japan and India.
+His successful career has led him to paint in various countries around the world such as: USA, Mexico, Miami, Netherlands, Spain, Portugal, Germany, Italy, Sweden, Poland, Netherlands, Russia, Japan and India.

 Eduardo Kobra, like other leading artists in the world, is careful to combine FINE ART's work for galleries and museums with STREET ART, which he paints in the city for the benefit of all (even for residents who are not exposed to their artists and art on a daily basis).
 A glimpse of the works of art sold in the galleries can be seen, for example, in the Israeli Eden Gallery.